pybricks/pybricks-api/doc/api/hubs_ev3brick.rst

     .. attribute:: light = ColorLight([Color.RED, Color.GREEN])
     .. attribute:: speaker = Speaker()
     .. attribute:: battery = Battery()

+    Usage of each built-in device is described below.

     .. rubric:: Using the buttons